-Travelers will be scrutinizing spend in 2021, with 62% of travelers indicating they will be more price-conscious when it comes to searching and planning a future trip.
-In addition, 55% are more likely to hunt down promotions and savings, behaviors that we predict will last years.
+Travellers will be scrutinising spend in 2021, with 62% of travellers indicating they will be more price-conscious when it comes to searching and planning a future trip.
+In addition, 55% are more likely to hunt down promotions and savings, behaviours that we predict will last years.

-The focus on flexibility will also remain at the forefront, with 46% of travelers considering refundable accommodation a must-have for their next trip.
+The focus on flexibility will also remain at the forefront, with 46% of travellers considering refundable accommodation a must-have for their next trip.

 Familiarists not tourists